-"Merging" in Stellar Lumens shifts all assets in one account into another.
+"Merging," a Stellar Lumens function, shifts all the contents from one account into another.

-Within the GC protocol, let us say that merging account A into account B in Stellar Lumens results in account B owning all the GC assets from account A - including bills/coins, ore, etc.
+Within the GC protocol, let us also say that merging account A into account B in Stellar Lumens results in account B owning all the GC assets from account A - including bills/coins, Ore, etc.